luismts/100-days-of-blockchain-code/README.md

 ### Day 31: August 17, 2018
 ##### Coding Smart Contracts on EOSIO

-**Today's Progress**: Finished coding a TODO smart contract / Updated README's
+**Today's Progress**: Finished coding a TODO smart contract / Updated README's.

 **Thoughts**: Finished coding a TODO smart contract.
 I learned about using the multi_index functionality to its full potential by actually defining multiple indexes.